 Don’t Expect Online Courses to be Significantly Easier Than Campus Courses

 People tend to think that an online class is a piece of cake.
 However, the opposite is often the case.
 First of all, you don’t meet with an instructor in a face-to-face setting, so you have to have the self-discipline to be successful.
-Second, online courses often cram a semester’s length class into six weeks, which can be a demanding course load.
+Second, online courses often cram a semester’s length class into an average of six weeks, which can be a demanding course load, especially for those who already have careers.

 Know What’s Expected BEFORE You Start Your Online Degree